pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 ##### 0.2.2.1.
 Product measure of a probability measure
 A product measure of a probability measure is the product measure of two or more copies of the probability measure, and results in an independent joint probability distribution (_independent means that no component of the joint outcome affects the others_).
 Hence, $\mathbb{P}^n$ represents the joint distribution of tuples of $n$ independently drawn samples.

 ### 0.3.
-Probability distribution related
+Distribution-related
 #### 0.3.1.
 Support of a distribution
 The set of values for which the mass (for discrete distributions) or density (for continuous distributions) is non-zero.
-Equivalently, we can define the support of a distribution as the smallest set of values for which the probability mass is $1$.
+Furthermore, we can define the support of a probability distribution as the smallest set of values for which the probability mass is $1$.

 #### 0.3.2.
 Spread of a distribution
 The deviation of distributed values from the distribution mean.
-This can be measured in many ways, such as variance, standard deviation, mean deviation, interquartile range, etc. Convergence of the spread of a distribution to a specific interval refers to the asymptotic rise with respect to some variable $k$ in the proportion of the mass of the distribution concentrated in the interval.
+This can be measured in many ways, such as variance, standard deviation, mean deviation, interquartile range, etc. In a probability distribution, convergence of the spread of the distribution to a specific interval refers to the asymptotic rise with respect to some variable $k$ in the proportion of the mass of the distribution concentrated in the interval.
 Asymptotic rise in proportion means that the proportion capable of reaching arbitrarily close to $1$, given a large enough $k$.

 #### 0.3.3.
 Sum of two distributions
 Given: